Sibo-Ding/ECO395M-ML-Homeworks/Exercise 1/Exercise-1-Answer.md

 To analyze the delay for all Austin departure flights, I categorize the departure time into 24 hours.
 The delay is shorter in the morning (5:00-9:00) and relatively steady afterwards.
-The gets longer at night (after 21:00).
+The delay gets longer at night (after 21:00).
 The delay is quite even for every day in a week and every month in a year.